General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Numerical Tests: curved spacetime

-In the following, we consider five different accretion cases, whose parameters are given in Table \ref{tab:models}.
-We employ a grid of 10,000 cells, which ranges from \(1.5M\) to \(1,\!000\,M\) using horizon-penetrating Kerr-Schild coordinates and show profiles at a time \(10,\!000\,M\) unless stated otherwise.

-The inviscid solution for the temperature $T$, together with the \textit{high \(\zeta\)} and \textit{low \(\tau\)} models are shown in the left panel of Fig.\ \ref{fig:absoluteT}.
-To verify that our calculation reaches a stationary state, we show in the right panel of Fig.\ \ref{fig:absoluteT} the logarithm of the $L_2$-norm of the relative time variation \(\delta_t\) for the rest-mass density \(\rho\), the primitive fluid velocity \(u\) and the bulk-viscosity pressure \(\Pi\) as a function of time for the \textit{medium $\zeta$} model using 20,000 grid cells.
+The inviscid solution for the temperature $T$, together with the \textit{high-$\zeta$} and \textit{low-$\tau$} models are shown in the left panel of Fig.\ \ref{fig:absoluteT} at time $t=10,\!000\,M$.
+To verify that our calculation reaches a stationary state, we show in the right panel of Fig.\ \ref{fig:absoluteT} the logarithm of the $L_2$-norm of the relative time variation \(\delta_t\) for the rest-mass density \(\rho\), the primitive fluid velocity \(u\) and the bulk-viscosity pressure \(\Pi\) as a function of time for the \textit{medium-$\zeta$} model using 20,000 grid cells.
 For each quantity $\phi$, the relative time variation is defined as $\delta_t\phi(t) := 1-{\phi(t-10\,M)}/{\phi(t)}$.
-In essence, the right panel of \ref{fig:absoluteT} shows that, although the fluid was not stationary in the beginning of the evolution, it reaches an approximately stationary state for late times.
+In essence, the right panel of \ref{fig:absoluteT} shows that, although the fluid was not stationary at the beginning of the evolution, it reaches an approximately stationary state at late times.
 The small but nonzero value of the relative differences at late times is due to low-amplitude, small-scale oscillations generated at the outer boundary of the numerical domain.
-We note that after performing a self-convergence test we were able to recover the correct global convergence order of \texttt{BHAC}, \ie \(\approx 2\) \citep[see][]{Porth2017}.
-Local self-convergence tests show that the convergence order is very close to two for small radii, while it exhibits small oscillations around two for large radii, with amplitude that increases towards the outer boundary.
+We note that after performing a (global) self-convergence test we were able to recover the correct global convergence order of \texttt{BHAC}, \ie \(\approx 2\) \citep[see][]{Porth2017}; on the other hand, local self-convergence tests show that the convergence order is very close to two for small radii, while it exhibits small oscillations around two for large radii, with amplitudes that increase towards the outer boundary.